 The digitally agile researcher is increasingly digitally savvy, researching online, drawing on multidisciplinary teams and international networks.
 They use a mixture of methods to answer practical as well as theoretical questions.
 The digitally savvy researcher connects, builds and sustains varied and global audiences interested in their research.
 They are likely to blog, tweet, geotag and produce multimedia content.
 In brief, the digitally savvy researcher uses new technologies to create and extend impact with their work.

-The Digitally Agile Researcher will be published by Open University Press
+The Digitally Agile Researcher was published by McGraw Hill (Education) , The Open University Press.
+The publisher’s statement is below:

 At Open University Press we share your passion for learning and improving outcomes.
 We pride ourselves on the quality of our authors – all of them are leading experts in their field, so tell you exactly what you need to know in a way that makes sense.
 Our range of titles reflects our ambition to cater for core topics across a range of social science disciplines.
 To see our full selection of titles, please visit our website: www.mheducation.co.uk